averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

 ## GTU characteristics

-The utility prepares a GTU characteristics generator for the GTU generators, of type `GTUCharacteristicsGeneratorODWrapper`.
+The utility prepares a GTU characteristics generator for the GTU generators, of type `LaneBasedGtuCharacteristicsGenerator`.
 It obtains from the 3-layered node-tree of demand the origin node, and draws the destination node and OD category for a next GTU, depending on various current intensities of the destinations and categories.
-This information is forwarded to an internal `GTUCharacteristicsGeneratorOD`, which is similar to any other GTU characteristics generator except that it additionally accepts the origin node, destination node and OD category to determine the characteristics.
+This information is forwarded to an internal `LaneBasedGtuCharacteristicsGeneratorOd`, which is similar to any other GTU characteristics generator except that it additionally accepts the origin node, destination node and OD category to determine the characteristics.

 <pre>
 Lane-based GTU generator